ttaubert/octoblog/source/_posts/2013-04-30-stop-iteration-time.markdown

 ## Consuming sequences

-In Java, you would check *iter.hasNext()* and stop when it returns false.
+In Java for example, you would check *iter.hasNext()* and stop when it returns false.
 In JavaScript however you need to use a *try...catch* statement to catch *StopIteration* when it is being thrown.

 {% codeblock lang:js %}